RCThomson/odin-recipes/README.md

 About this project

-This is my completion of the of the Recipes project from The Odin Project.
+This is my version of the Recipes project from The Odin Project.

-Once completed, it will demonstrate my proficiency in fundamental HTML.
+Once completed, it will demonstrate my proficiency in basic HTML.